How to Care for Cast Iron Skillets, Griddles and Cookware

 Troubleshooting Common Cast Iron Problems

 Why is my cast iron skillet rusty?

 Rust indicates that a pan is not properly seasoned.
 This can occur when a pan is new, and not fully broken in.
 It can also occur when the pan has been scrubbed too hard, or not dried adequately after washing.

 To remedy the problem, scrub or sand off the rust then re-season your pan.

 If food is sticking to your pan, it’s a sign that the pan isn’t fully seasoned.
 To achieve the desired non-stick surface, you will need to re-season your pan.

 You may also find it beneficial to lightly oil your pan before and after each use and to cook fattier foods until a deep seasoning develops.
 Bare in mind: a true non-stick surface develops over time, and after much use.

-I accidently cooked at too high of a temperature and now my pan is one big, baked on mess.
+I accidentally cooked at too high of a temperature, and now my pan is one big, baked on mess.
 How can I fix it?

 The Bottom Line: Cast iron cookware is very forgiving.
 Learn how to clean and season your cast iron, and you’ll have it forever.